1991 Currie Cup Central B: Competition

 There were six participating teams in the 1991 Currie Cup Central B competition.
 These teams played each other twice over the course of the season, once at home and once away.
-Teams received two points for a win and one points for a draw.
+Teams received two points for a win and one point for a draw.
 The winner of the Central B competition played off against the winner of the Central A competition for the Bankfin Cup.

 In addition, all the Currie Cup Central B teams also played in the 1991 Currie Cup Central / Rural Series.